daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 profitable for NY.AM, so Market knock them out and then can continue a trend...

 When should we enter into trade?
 Only if framework potentially offering us at least 10 handles, then we can trade with proper risk and try to get our 5 handles.
 Why 10 handles?
-Because it allowing you a lot of forgivnes to enter little bit early or a little bit late.
+Because it allowing you a lot of forgiveness to enter a little bit early or a little bit late.

 ## 2024